 H.M.
 Queen Máxima of the Netherlands

-During Global Money Week 2017, H.M.
+In 2018, for the second consecutive year, H.M.
 Queen Máxima of the Netherlands joined a special joint celebration organized by CYFI in collaboration with the Money Wise Platform (platform Wijzer in geldzaken) and partners.

 Queen Máxima is a leading global voice advancing universal access to affordable, effective and safe financial services in order to strengthen human development, especially among the poor.
 She holds the role of Honorary Chair of the Money Wise Platform and is the UN Secretary-General's Special Advocate for Inclusive Finance for Development.